Kequc/kequtwitch/docs-md/api.md

 # Api

-Intended to make interaction with Twitch HTTP endpoints as easy as possible, making available both Helix and Kraken api's.
+Intended to make interaction with Twitch http endpoints as easy as possible, making available both Helix and Kraken api's.

 ## Options